Fairfax County Public Library: Non-resident privileges

-Free library cards are available to non-residents who work, go to school in, or own property in Fairfax County; or those who live, work, own property or go to school in the City of Fairfax, or the towns of Herndon or Vienna.
+Library cards are available to non-residents without charge who work, go to school in, or owns property in Fairfax County, or who live, work, own property or go to school in the City of Fairfax, or the towns of Herndon or Vienna.
 A card is also available free for a person who lives, works or owns property in a jurisdiction that provides reciprocal privileges.
-Thus, cards are available for free for residents, property owners and employees working in Washington, D.C.; the Maryland Counties of Frederick, Montgomery, and Prince George's; the Virginia cities of Alexandria, Falls Church, Manassas and Manassas Park; and the Virginia counties of Arlington, Fauquier, Loudoun, and Prince William.
-All others who do not qualify may obtain a card for $27 per year.
+Thus, cards are available for free for residents, property owners and employees working in the District of Columbia; the Maryland Counties of Frederick, Montgomery, and Prince George's; the Virginia cities of Alexandria, Falls Church, Manassas and Manassas Park; and the Virginia counties of Arlington, Fauquier, Loudoun, and Prince William.
+All others who do not qualify may obtain a card for $27 a year.